One flying down the touchline? (6)

 'down' is a deletion indicator ('down' can mean missing).

-'the touchline?' becomes 'er' (I can't justify this - if you can you should believe this answer much more).
+'the touchline?' becomes 'er' (I am not sure about this - if you are sure you should believe this answer much more).

 'wing'+'er'='WINGER'